 The community Painting Table is held in the lower-level church hall

-All materials are provided and refreshments will be offered.
+All materials are provided and light refreshments will be offered.

 A welcoming space!